 One of the cheapest providers around, Hostinger has made a name for itself with its good deals for cheap prices.
 Its shared hosting plans start at just $2.59/month.
 But, the provider’s performance and customer support aren’t easily dismissed, too.

 Its performance is incredible in terms of speed and reliability.
 Plus, customer support is absolutely impressive.

 While the WordPress-only WP Engine is more on the pricier side, don’t underestimate the value of managed hosting.
 WP Engine uses the powerful Google Cloud servers for its managed WordPress hosting plans.

-With 24/7 support and features like daily backups and staging, and user-friendly platform, WP Engine is one of the top providers around.
-Just keep in mind, the plans do start at $25/mo.
+With 24/7 support and additional features like daily backups and staging, and a user-friendly platform, WP Engine is one of the top providers around.
+Just keep in mind, the plans do start at $22.50/month.

 InMotion Hosting FAQs

 Yes, InMotion Hosting does offer a money-back guarantee.
 Any plan with a 6-month billing term or longer qualifies for its 90-day money-back guarantee.
 The guarantee doesn’t cover add-ons and domain name fees.

 What forms of payment InMotion Hosting accept?

 InMotion Hosting accepts multiple forms of payment.
 This includes Visa, MasterCard, American Express, Discover, and Paypal.
 Payments by checks and money orders are allowed but must be mailed to its mailing address and the sum must be in US dollars.

 Does InMotion Hosting allow adult content on its servers?